-If you’re planning to go to Mexico, I bet visiting at least one of the many archeological sites and Mexico ruins is on your list (and if it’s not, then it definitely should be).
-From the cliffs of beach-side Tulum to the deep green of the southern jungles, and the western valleys, Mexico is a treasure trove of wonders, both historical and natural.
+If you’re planning to go to Mexico, I bet visiting at least one of the many archeological sites and Mexico ruins is on your list.
+And if it’s not, then it definitely should be!

-The Mayans and Aztecs, along with many other Mesoamerican civilizations, once dominated present-day Mexico and Central America.
+The Mayans and Aztecs, along with other Mesoamerican civilizations, once dominated present-day Mexico and Central America.
 Now, the remains of their cities are scattered all over the country, and it’s something to behold.

-You could spend years visiting all the ruins of these empires, but I know you probably don’t have that much time, so here’s my list of the best Aztec and Mayan ruins of Mexico.
+Here you’ll find my list of the best Aztec and Mayan ruins of Mexico.
 Good luck picking which one you’d like to visit the most!

 Table of Contents